Jaydelyn/better-playlists/README.md

+This project will use the Spotify API to manipulate playlists.
+Completed by following the DevTips React series featuring MPJ and Data David.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>